Skip to main content

 • Base Tokens: base assets which have a token to represent them (ERC20, ERC721, etc).
 Examples: CELO, cUSD, cEUR, UBE, MOO, etc.

-• App Tokens: tokens which represent more complex positions within a dapp, like liquidity pool (LP) tokens, or staked position.
+• App Tokens: tokens which represent more complex positions within a dapp, like liquidity pool (LP) tokens, or staked positions.

 • Contract Positions: things that are not represented by a token (example: locked CELO, farming positions, claimable tokens).